Bidirectional Contrastive Split Learning for Visual Question Answering: Experiments

-We employed the following architecture for the three model components in UniCon, respectively.
-For APN, we used the GloVe \citep{pennington2014glove} trained on Common Crawl to convert the pre-processed texts with a maximum word of eight into the dimension of $8\times300$.
-Then, a fully-connected layer followed by the ReLU activation function was applied to project the representations into $8\times512$.
-Finally, a Max Pooling layer was applied to the eight words with respect to each dimension producing a 512-dimension vector.
-Moreover, for LTA, we used a fully connected layer to project the representations received from each client to the shared space with a dimension of 256.
-For NHA, we used a two-layer architecture: (1) a fully connected layer to project the representations to a dimension of 512 followed by the ReLU, (2) and another fully connected layer to project the middle layer output to a dimension of 256 followed by the batch normalization.
-We refer to the appendix for full details on the model architecture.
+In the APN, the GloVe \cite{pennington2014glove} trained on Common Crawl was used to convert the answer texts with a maximum word of eight into $\mathbb{R}^{8\times 300}$, padded with zero vectors.
+Then, a fully-connected (FC) layer followed by the ReLU activation projected the representations into $\mathbb{R}^{8\times 512}$.
+Finally, a Max Pooling layer was employed producing 512-dimension vectors.
+The LTA consists of a FC layer that has an output dimension of 256.
+The NHA consists of a FC layer that has an output dimension of 512 followed by the ReLU activation and another FC layer with an output dimension of 256 followed by batch normalization (Figure \ref{fig:arch}).

-Furthermore, we employed a batch size of 128, a total epoch of 20 (693400 steps), the Adam optimizer with parameters $\beta_1=0.9$, $\beta_2=0.999$, and $\epsilon=10^{-8}$, and an initial learning rate of 0.0001 with a linear warmup of 10K steps and a decay rate of 0.2 at the epoch 10 and 15.
-The hyperparameters were chosen using the grid search.
-We found that a smaller learning rate or a larger batch size would generally hinder the model learning and the model ceased learning in some cases with larger parameter sizes.
-In addition, for the InfoNCE loss, we adopted a temperature of 0.07 as in \citep{wu2018,patrick2020,mmv}.
+The selection of hyperparameters was performed through the grid search.
+We used a batch size of 128, a total epoch of 20 (693.4k steps), the Adam optimizer with $\beta_1=0.9$, $\beta_2=0.999$, and $\epsilon=10^{-8}$, and a linear warmup of 10K steps using an initial learning rate of 0.0001 and a decay rate of 0.2 at the epoch 10 and 15.
+For the InfoNCE loss, a temperature of 0.07 was employed as in \cite{patrick2020}.
+Depending on the VQA model, each trial took approximately five to nine hours.